LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 -------------------------

 ``raw/gothic.txt`` is a raw text file that was directly copied from the original online-dictionary.
-It has to be parsed and turned into tabular data.
+It has to be parsed and its relevant parts turned into tabular data.
 This is done by running following command:

 .. code-block:: sh